 Archive music is also known as stock music or production music.
 For further questions on the subject it is best if you write us at firstname.lastname@example.org.

 The concept film production rights is also known as (a work’s) synchronization rights, that is, a right to associate works from different genres, here: a form of projection, such as films + musical works in the form of recordings, or rather, sound recordings.
 In this way, a new work is created.
 For this purpose, the film producer must concede the available rights, so the music can be used in the film.
-The film production rights are granted by the authors themselves or by a publisher, as long as the authors commissioned their exploitation.
+The film production rights are granted in our case by The Proud Music Library, as long as the authors commissioned their exploitation.

 Instrumental rock was most popular between the mid-1950s to mid-1960s.
 In this decade Surf music was very popular.